Preparing for Your Move to Indonesia

 If any member of your family intending to reside with you in Indonesia is receiving a government pension (for example, your parents), make arrangements for their temporary stay abroad.

-Determine if any of your national banks operate in Indonesia and what services can be offered during your time abroad.
+Determine if any of your country's banks operate in Indonesia and what services can be offered during your time abroad.

-Consider suspending or canceling some of your credit cards.
+Consider your use of credit cards during your stay in Indonesia.
 It may not be practical to use a credit card from your home country for your credit card purchases in Indonesia as you will lose in exchange rate conversions from rupiah to your home currency.
+Indonesia also has a very high incidence of credit card fraud that you need to protect yourself against.
 Weigh these concerns against the need to maintain a current credit record in your home country during your stay abroad.

 Leave clear instructions with your bank on actions to be taken upon the maturity of your time deposits.
 You may wish to leave some money in your savings and checking accounts in order to more conveniently make payments in your home country.
 For example, payment of premiums for any continuing insurance policies and magazine subscriptions.

-You may also choose to keep your principal bank account in your home country and transfer a set amount to Indonesia on a regular basis.
+You may also choose to keep your principal bank account in your home country and transfer a set amount to a bank in Indonesia on a regular basis.
 Some companies in Indonesia allow foreign employees to cash checks from home to transfer funds as needed.

 Review your family's insurance policies.
 Property insurance policies for items you have sold in preparation for your move should be canceled.
 Ensure that property remaining in your home country is adequately insured.
 Formally inform your insurance company about your departure, the storage conditions of your property and your expected period of absence and adjust policies accordingly.